elix/rfcs/proposals/0000-SingleSelectionMixin.md

 Some components do require a selection.
-An example is a carousel: as long as the carousel contains at least one item, the carousel should always show some item as being selected.
+An example is a carousel: as long as the carousel contains at least one item, the carousel should always show some item as selected.
 Such components can set `selectionRequired` to true.

 When `selectionRequired` is true, the following checks are performed when `itemsChanged` is invoked: